opensvc/docs.opensvc.com/source/agent.configure.gobtw.rst

 	>>> import requests
 	>>> requests.get("http://192.168.100.32:8888/servers").json()

-	(with the correct GoBetween addr/port)
+Adapt the GoBetween ip address and port for your context.